w3c-webmob/netinfo-usecases/README.md

 * Warn the user that doing something over cellular could cost them money.
 * Give the user control as to whether large uploads/downloads should happen over cellular (mostly related to synchronizing media data like photos, videos, and audio files).
-* Prevent accident data transfer over cellular, which could use up of the user's download quota and/or cost them money.
+* Prevent accidental data transfer over cellular, which could use up the user's data transfer quota and/or cost them money.

 ## Requirements
 In order to be able to replicate the functionality seen in native applications, the web platform needs to: